 As we explained in a previous point, the first part of your house a buyer see’s is the outside so it’s your job to ensure that you do everything you can to make it look as clean as possible.
 Things like getting rid of excess rubbish bags, washing down windows and making sure there isn’t any dirt on the walls are some of the things you can do.

-Lastly, let’s look at some home buyer turn offs located in the neighborhood as well as some other factors.
+Lastly, let’s look at some common mistakes when selling your home located in the neighborhood as well as some other factors.

 1) Noisy Neighbors: